The -plot

 Notes:

-1 The scatter plot uses the first specified tag as the X coordinate and the remaining tags as the plot data.
-2 Strings of names may use whitespace, slash ( /
+1 The scatter plot uses the first specified tag as the X coordinate and the remaining tags as the datasets for the Y values.
+2 Strings of names or numbers may use whitespace, slash ( /

 ) or a plus sign (+